itoshkov/itoshkov.github.io/git-tutorial.md

 solution.

 What if every commit "knows" which its parrent commit is?
-Let's add another hidden file, called `.repo/commit` and for `c2` it will look like this:
+Let's add another hidden file, called `.commit` and for `c2` it will look like this:

 ```
 parent: c1
 ```

 The first commit is a bit special, as it doesn't have a parent.
-Its `.repo/commit` will look like this:
+Its `.commit` will look like this:

 ```
 parent: